Keystone State Park

 Swimming: A sand beach is open from Memorial Day through Labor Day, 8 a.m. to sunset.
 Swim at your own risk.
 Please follow posted rules.

 To keep this area clean and safe, no food, beverages or pets are allowed on the sand area of the beach.

 A food concessionaire operates out of the Beach House Complex, which is across the road from the park office.
-The hours of operation during the summer months are 12 p.m. to 7 p.m.
-The food concessionaire offers a wide variety of food items, drinks and miscellaneous items for sale.
-Delivery is available for firewood and ice to all overnight facilities.
-Call 724-572-1156 for delivery of these items.
+The hours of operation during the summer months are 12 p.m. to 7 p.m. and is closed on Mondays.
+The food concessionaire offers a wide variety of food items and drinks.

 Recycling: Keystone State Park recycles all glass, aluminum, bimetalic cans, and plastics 1 and 2.
 Please deposit recyclables in labeled dumpsters throughout the park.